Annoying TPMS Light on a Dashboard because Tire Sensor(s) just failed?

 Garage or Dealer are overcharging for TPMS sensors and labour?

-Introducing NEW TPMS Bypass – Tire Pressure Monitoring System/Sensors Emulator
+Introducing the Worlds First TPMS BYPASS – Low Tire Pressure Light Repair Emulator

 The device we sell is a very simple and a lifelong solution to the annoying dash light indicator.
 It’s designed by our engineers and manufactured according to the highest standards.
 Ideal for any tyres winter/summer with or without TPMS sensors.
-TPMS Bypass consists of a small box which can be discreetly placed anywhere within the vehicle.
+TPMS Bypass consists of a small box which can be discreetly placed usually at the front of the vehicle.

 - Requires 2 x AA batteries only!